Shearless bifurcations in particle transport for reversed shear tokamaks: Drift-Wave Model

 where the Hamiltonian can be written as $H(I,\psi,t) = H_0(I) + H_1(\psi,t)$, where

 is the equilibrium part, and

 corresponds to the time-dependent perturbation.
 Hence, in general, the system is non-integrable.

 If we switch off the perturbation caused by electrostatic fluctuation (this amounts to set $\phi_n = 0$ for all values of $n$), Eq. (\ref{eq:model.adm}) shows that the action variable is a constant of motion, as required from an integrable system \cite{lichtenberg}.
 The perturbations of the quasi-integrable system \eqref{eq:model.adm}-\eqref{baba} have resonant and non-resonant modes.
-The resonant condition for a perturbation mode $n$ is given by $(d/dt)(\psi - n\omega_0 t) \approx 0$, which implies
+The resonance condition for a perturbation mode $n$ is given by $(d/dt)(\psi - n\omega_0 t) \approx 0$, which implies

 Once the profiles of $q(I)$, ${\overline{E}_r(I)}$ and $v_\parallel(I)$ are specified, it turns out that Eq. (\ref{eq:resonant.condition}) is satisfied for a given $n$ only for certain values of the action $I = I_n$.
-From Hamiltonian system theory follows that chains of periodic islands appear due to the perturbation, centered at those resonant values $I_n$.
+From Hamiltonian system theory follows that chains of periodic islands appear due to the perturbation, centred at those resonant values $I_n$.

-In order to visualize those islands, we can use a Poincaré map obtained stroboscopically, i.e. we sample the values of the action-angle variables at integer multiples of a characteristic period, which is $\tau = 2\pi/\omega_0$ in our system.
+In order to visualize those islands, we can use a Poincaré map obtained stroboscopically, i.e., we sample the values of the action-angle variables at integer multiples of a characteristic period, which is $\tau = 2\pi/\omega_0$ in our system.
 Numerically integrating equations \eqref{eq:model.adm} we obtain stroboscopic Poincaré maps by plotting the trajectories in instants $t_j = j (2\pi /\omega_0)$.
-The two-dimensional map $I_{j+1} = I_{j+1}(I_j,\theta_j)$, $\theta_{j+1} = \theta_{j+1}(I_j,\theta_j)$ is area-preserving thanks to Liouville theorem \cite{hazeltine}.
+The two-dimensional map $I_{j+1} = I_{j+1}(I_j,\psi_j)$, $\psi_{j+1} = \psi_{j+1}(I_j,\psi_j)$ is area-preserving thanks to Liouville theorem \cite{hazeltine}.

-Since we are interested chiefly in non-monotonic radial profiles corresponding to reversed shear quantities like $q(I)$, $v_\parallel(I)$, and $E_r(I)$, the Poincaré map is non-twist in general.
-Many results of Hamiltonian theory, like KAM theory and Aubry-Mather theory, hold only for twist systems, hence new features are expected to happen when non-twist maps are considered \cite{morrison,diego3}.
-One of them is the existence of chains of twin islands \cite{morrison,diego3}.
-These twin chains are centered at resonant values $I_n$ satisfying (\ref{eq:resonant.condition}) that arise in pairs.
-The evolution of map orbits near twin chains has been extensively investigated for the so-called standard non-twist map.
+Since we are interested chiefly in nonmonotonic radial profiles corresponding to reversed shear quantities like $q(I)$, $v_\parallel(I)$, and $E_r(I)$, the Poincaré map is nontwist in general.
+Many results of Hamiltonian theory, like KAM theory and Aubry-Mather theory, hold only for twist systems, hence new features are expected to happen when nontwist maps are considered \cite{morrison,diego2}.
+One of them is the existence of twin island chains \cite{morrison,diego2}.
+These twin chains are centred at resonant values $I_n$ satisfying (\ref{eq:resonant.condition}) that arise in pairs.
+The evolution of map orbits near twin chains has been extensively investigated for the so-called standard nontwist map.